ray-project/ray/doc/source/tune-config.rst

 Broadcasting Objects
 --------------------

 You often will want compute a large object (e.g., training data, model weights) on the driver and use that object within each trial.
 Ray Tune provides a ``pin_in_object_store`` utility function that can be used to broadcast such large objects.
-Objects pinned in this way will never be evicted from the Ray object storewhile the driver process is running, and can be efficiently retrieved from any task via ``get_pinned_object``.
+Objects pinned in this way will never be evicted from the Ray object store while the driver process is running, and can be efficiently retrieved from any task via ``get_pinned_object``.

 .. code-block:: python